-The following is a transcript of a presentation I gave at the Neil Patel Advanced SEO Summit on April 20, 2017.
-I am constantly asked the question “How did you get to be a contributor at so many major media publications?” so this presentation is an in-depth look at exactly how I did it, and how you can do it too.
+The following is a transcript of a presentation we gave at the Neil Patel Advanced SEO Summit.
+We are consistently asked the question “How did you get to be a contributor at so many major media publications?” so this presentation is an in-depth look at exactly how we did it, and how you can do it too.
 I hope you find it helpful!
-For more help, see my guide, The Ultimate, Step-by-Step Guide to Building Your Business by Guest Blogging.
+For more help, see our guide: The Ultimate, Step-by-Step Guide to Building Your Business by Guest Blogging.

 Hey everyone, and welcome to my presentation on how to scale guest posting to major media publications.
 The goal of this presentation is to give you the tools you need to get articles published on major media publications, like Forbes, Inc, TechCrunch, Entrepreneur.com, and others, which is awesome for branding, awareness, website traffic, and SEO.